$T\bar T$ deformation on multiquantum mechanics and regenesis: Introduction

 \section{Introduction}

-The $\TT$ deformation of field theory has attracted much research interest in recent years both from viewpoint of field theory and in the context of holographic duality.
-The $\TT$ deformation of 2D rotation and translation invariant field theory is defined by \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda}.
-The deformation is triggered by the irrelevant and double-trace operator $T\bar{T}=-\operatorname{det}\left(T_{\mu \nu}\right)$.
-Although the $\TT$ deformation flows towards UV, it has numerous intriguing properties.
-A remarkable property is integrability \cite{Smirnov:2016lqw,LeFloch:2019wlf,Jorjadze:2020ili}.
-If the un-deformed theory is integrable, there exists a set of infinite commuting conserved charges or KdV charges in the deformed theory.
-If the theory is maximally chaotic, the deformed theory holds the maximal chaos \cite{He:2019vzf,He:2020qcs}, which agrees with the fact that $\TT$ deformation is irrelevant.
+The $\TT$ deformation of field theory has recently attracted significant research interest in field theory and holographic duality.
+The $\TT$ deformation of two-dimensional (2D) rotational and translational invariant field theory have been defined in previous research \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda}, as being triggered by the irrelevant and double-trace operator $T\bar{T}=-\operatorname{det}\left(T_{\mu \nu}\right)$.
+Although the $\TT$ deformation flows toward ultraviolet (UV), it exhibits numerous intriguing properties, particularly its integrability \cite{Smirnov:2016lqw,LeFloch:2019wlf,Jorjadze:2020ili}.
+If the undeformed theory is integrable, a set of infinite commuting conserved charges or Korteweg-de-Vries charges exists in the deformed theory.
+If the theory is maximally chaotic, the deformed theory holds the maximal chaos \cite{He:2019vzf, He:2020qcs}, which agrees with the $\TT$ deformation is irrelevant.

 The $\TT$ deformation of the (0+1)-dimensional quantum mechanical (QM) system is studied in \cite{Gross:2019ach,Gross:2019uxi}.
 When the QM system is taken as the Sachdev-Ye-Kitaev (SYK) model \cite{Sachdev:1992fk,Kitaev:2015smq,Kitaev:2015hch,Sachdev:2015efa,Maldacena:2016hyu,Kitaev:2017awl}, the deformed SYK model exhibits the maximal chaotic behavior as the undeformed model.
-One can also refer to \cite{Jiang:2020nnb} for one-dimension deformation of boson gas.
+Moreover, one-dimensional deformation of boson gas has been studied in \cite{Jiang:2020nnb}.

-Our objective here is to study the $\TT$ deformation in multi-QM systems.
-This is a wide class of integrable deformations of the QM which can be regarded as a transformation of the Hamiltonian $H\to f(H)$.
-Since the $\TT$ deformation is generally non-local, as shown in \cite{Cavaglia:2016oda}, the $\TT$ deformation on multi-QM systems effectively couple the local system with each other and generate a non-local phenomenon.
-In this paper, we study the causal correlation caused by the $\TT$ deformation on the bi-QM system, where the two local QM systems, labeled by $L$ and $R$, share the Hamiltonian in the same form.
+The present study analyzes the $\TT$ deformation in multi-QM systems.
+It is a broad class of QM's integrable deformations, which can be regarded as a transformation of the Hamiltonian $H\to f(H)$.
+As shown in \cite{Cavaglia:2016oda}, the $\TT$ deformation on multi-QM systems effectively couple the local system and generate a nonloca phenomenon.
+In this paper, we calculate the causal correlation caused by the $\TT$ deformation on the bi-QM system, in which the two local QM systems, labeled $L$ and $R$, share the Hamiltonian in the same form.